 • Tailored hood blocks drafts and seals in the heat

-• Snug fit maximises the efficiency of the insulation keeping you warm
+• Snug fit maximizes the efficiency of the insulation, keeping you warm

 • Short, central zipper (with baffle) prevents heat loss from the zip area and is easier for side-sleepers